Alonso-del-Arte/chess/doc/Terminology.md

 * **Q** &mdash; Notation for queen.
 * **Queen** &mdash; A player's most powerful piece, combining the capabilities of the bishop and the rook.
 The piece typically has a crown without a cross.
+The White queen starts out on d1, the Black queen starts on d8.
 * **Queenside** &mdash; The half of the board with the queens at the beginning of the game, consisting of the files a, b, c and d.
-As an adjective, it refers to the pieces on that side of the board.
+As an adjective, it refers to the pieces initially on that side of the board, or to an event on that side of the board.
 * **Queenside castling** &mdash; Castling with the queenside rook.

 ## R